litebird/litebird_sim/docs/source/observations.rst

 When ``n_blocks_det != 1``,  keep in mind that ``obs.tod[0]`` or
 ``obs.wn_levels[0]`` are quantities of the first *local* detector, not global.
-This should not be a problem as the only thing that matter is that the two quantities refer to the same detector.
-If you need the global detector index, you can get it with ``obs.det_idx[0]``, which is create at at construction time.
+This should not be a problem as the only thing that matters is that the two quantities refer to the same detector.
+If you need the global detector index, you can get it with ``obs.det_idx[0]``, which is created at construction time.

 Other notable functionalities
 -----------------------------

-Time starting time can be represented either as floating-point values (appropriate in 99% of the cases) or MJD; in the latter case, it is handled through the `AstroPy <https://www.astropy.org/>`_ library.
+The starting time can be represented either as floating-point values (appropriate in 99% of the cases) or MJD; in the latter case, it is handled through the `AstroPy <https://www.astropy.org/>`_ library.

 Instead of adding detector attributes after construction, you can pass a list of dictionaries (one entry for each detectors).
+One attribute is created for every key.

 ::